CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 ## Task 5: Make changes to cluster declarations in the Git repo.

-1. Run the following command in SSH session that is already opened to the ubuntu-k8s from putty and confirm that the Age is the same for both **azure-vote-back** and **azure-vote-front** apps.
-It will be same since the deployment was done through **az k8sconfiguration** command.
+1. Run the following command in SSH session that is already opened to the ubuntu-k8s from putty and confirm that you are able to see **arc-k8s-demo-** pod.

     ```
     kubectl get pods